 An iconic band in the late 70s and one which must have caused a stir in Ireland during the ‘Showband’ era.
 Have a look here at their hard hitting, power-chord driven punk tune: Looking After NO 1

 A band known to many Irish who would have grown up in the 90s or 2000s.
 A student’s favourite during this era, with the song ‘Revelate’ almost holding anthemic status around this time.

-Led by the powerful, yet emotional voice of Glen Hansard and backed by a highy talented band, their unique sound is still heard widely in Ireland today.
+Led by the powerful, yet emotional voice of Glen Hansard and backed by a highly talented band, their unique sound is still heard widely in Ireland today.

 The use of the violin in many of their songs adds a beautiful melody through the distorted guitars.
-Hansard himself is actually a recipient of an oscar-one he recieved for best song in 2008.
+Hansard himself is actually a recipient of an Oscar-one he received for best song in 2008.

 The song was performed for the movie Once, in which he actually acts in himself.
 An iconic Irish band-unique, melodic and a great mix of power and raw emotion.
 Here’s a smashing performance of Revelate:

 A band labelled as ‘Celtic Rock’, this group mused the electric guitar with traditional Irish instruments, producing some intricate melodies inspired by Irish jigs, airs and reels.

 They were active in the 1970s and went on to record 12 albums.
 Their music is incredibly iconic and many of their melodies have been sampled from everything to official World Cup songs to TV ads.

 They are highly regarded amongst many in the rock music/Irish music scenes, due to their technical riff-based approach and accompanying traditional Irish melodic lines.

 As this eclectic style of music is difficult to put into words, enjoy these 2 live performances from the band: